Senate committee hearing focuses on how to better protect police officers

 Law enforcement witnesses told lawmakers there are growing concerns about low morale and trouble with recruitment because of the danger.

-“The demonization of police has added to the diminished respect and responsiveness to their authority,” said Sheriff Michael Bouchard from Oakland County, MI.
+“The demonization of police has added to the diminished respect and responsiveness to their authority,” said Sheriff Michael Bouchard from Oakland County, Michigan.

 Republicans on the committee pointed to anti-police rhetoric as a driving factor.